CycloneDX/cyclonedx-python/README.rst

 CycloneDX Python Module
 =======================

 The CycloneDX module for Python creates a valid CycloneDX bill-of-material document containing an aggregate of all project dependencies.
-CycloneDX is a lightweight BoM specification that is easily created, human readable, and simple to parse.
+CycloneDX is a lightweight BOM specification that is easily created, human readable, and simple to parse.

 Usage
 -----